2,458 texts in Legends of the Jews (Ginzberg)

 Take Aaron, for instance, Moses' brother.
 We know Moses as the lawgiver, the one who spoke to God face-to-face.
 But Aaron... well, the people loved Aaron.
 And that’s saying somethi...

 The story isn't quite so simple.
-According to the Legends of the Jews, as retold by Ginzberg, Aaron, eager to begin his sacred duties, headed straight for the Tabernacle.
-But Moses...
+In Legends of the Jews, Aaron, eager to begin his sacred duties, headed straight for the Tabernacle.
+But Moses stopped him. "," Moses said "we have...

 The Torah tells us Aaron died on Mount Hor (Numbers 20:22-29), but the how of it, well, that's where the legends fill in the gaps, adding layers of human emotion to a divine decree...